 For a more detailed explanation of how image-based tracking can work, see my article, How to Make End-to-End Shipment Tracking the Best Using Computer Vision AI.

 Upon delivery, image-based tracking can certify that packages were delivered to the correct location and on time.
 To illustrate, an ecommerce delivery driver drops off a package at a customer’s doorstep.
 Here, a parcel carrier has the computer vision AI integrated into the driver’s handheld device or even Augmented Reality (AR) glasses.
 Then the system can automatically confirm that the driver delivered the package to the correct location.
-This can also work with AI-powered parcel delivery lockers or mail rooms.
-Here, the computer vision tech verifies the package was placed in the correct locker and records the time of delivery.

 Here, computer vision AI can enable operations to proactively detect damage during transit, incorrect routing, or delays.
 To illustrate, image-based tracking can monitor video footage of a warehouse receiving dock.
 In this case, it looks for damages to boxes or products.
 If detected, it sends an alert to operations for action.
 Another example is where cameras at a port take a picture of a shipment that is damaged or tampered with.
 Also, a local operation could use computer vision AI with geo-fencing to generate an alert if a shipment left a restricted area.

 Again, there are two ways that the computer vision AI system could work in generating shipment exception messages.
 First, a standalone AI system triggers a shipment exception alert.
 Also, a second option is where the on-site system could just transmit the image with the GPS location to stakeholders’ visibility systems.
 Then, these systems could “translate” the image and GPS location into a shipment status exception event.
 Also, another benefit of these AI systems is that supply chains could use these images with GPS and local timestamps to estimate if a shipment is on-time or delayed.
+For more examples of computer vision AI detecting shipment exceptions, see Arvist‘s solution for AI inspections.

 More References.

-Need help with an innovative solution to make your supply chain systems work together?
-I’m Randy McClure, and I’ve spent many years solving data interoperability and visibility problems.
+Need help with an innovative supply chain solution that leverages emerging information technologies?
+I’m Randy McClure, and I’ve spent many years helping logistics organizations to make the most of new information technologies.
 As a supply chain tech advisor, I’ve implemented hundreds of successful projects across all transportation modes, working with the data of thousands of shippers, carriers, and 3rd party logistics (3PL) providers.
-I specialize in ?proof-of-concept and operational pilot projects for emerging technologies.
-If you’re ready to modernize your data infrastructure or if you are a solution provider, let’s talk.
+I specialize in new strategies, proof-of-concepts and operational pilot projects using emerging technologies and methodologies.
+If you’re ready to supercharge your supply chain or if you are a solution provider, let’s talk.
 To reach me, click here to access my contact form or you can find me on LinkedIn.

 Greetings!
-As a supply chain tech advisor with 30+ years of hands-on experience, I take great pleasure in providing actionable insights and solutions to logistics leaders.
-My focus is to drive transformation within the logistics industry by leveraging emerging LogTech, applying data-centric solutions, and increasing interoperability within supply chains.
+As a supply chain tech advisor with 30+ years of hands-on experience, I take great pleasure in providing actionable insights and solutions to industry leaders.
+My focus is on supply chains leveraging emerging LogTech.
+I zero in on tech opportunities and those critical issues that are solvable, but not well addressed, offering industry executives clear paths to resolution.
 I have a wide range of experience to include successfully leading the development of 100s of innovative software solutions across supply chains and delivering business intelligence (BI) solutions to 1,000s of shippers.
 Click here for more info.